gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Official Java Illegal Guide.md

 **18w47a**
 - Currently chests that generate in ocean ruins have the block data of structure blocks, which is normally unobtainable.
 These chests cannot be opened, however they can visually connect to create a double chest.
 The structure block data, while unobservable, has the signature of ladyagnes.
+- Normally, Multishot and Piercing cannot be obtained on the same crossbow.
+However, from 18w47a (a 1.14 snapshot) to 20w29a (a 1.16.2 snapshot), pillagers from raids could rarely spawn with crossbows with both enchantments or duplicate enchantments.

 **18w48a**
 - Villagers that generate in the new villages are missing their tier one trade.
 This allows for a wide variety of discontinued trades.